devilworlds/Telegram-Bot-Broadcast/README.md

 2. **Install Python on Your System:**

-3. If you Windows then download Then [Click here]{https://www.python.org/ftp/python/3.12.2/python-3.12.2-amd64.exe}
+3. If you're using Windows, download Python by clicking [here](https://www.python.org/ftp/python/3.12.2/python-3.12.2-amd64.exe).
+4. If you're using Termux Use this Command

+    ```bash
+      pkg update

+    ```bash
+    pkg install python

 How to Broadcast Messages
 To broadcast a message, simply reply to the desired message with /broadcast followed by the message you wish to broadcast.